Understanding Common Bidet Seat Terms

-Electric bidet seats provide unbeatable comfort and convenience in the bathroom, but you may come across unfamiliar lingo as you start exploring the different options.
+Electric bidets provide unbeatable comfort and convenience in the bathroom, but you may come across unfamiliar lingo as you start exploring the different options.
 If you’ve ever felt confused or uncertain about bidet terminology, this glossary is for you!
-Below, we offer concise summaries of what each major bidet feature does so that you can feel confident finding the right seat.
+With our concise summaries of major bidet features, you’ll be able to choose the perfect bidet with total confidence!

 Jump To: